dariak153/All_NBA_Teams_Prediction/README.md

 # NBA Prediction Project

-The objective of the project is to create a predictive model that predicts players for the All-NBA Team and All-Rookie Team based on statistical data from the file `NBA_Seasons_Dates.csv`.
+The objective of the project is to create a predictive model that predicts players for the All-NBA Team and All-Rookie Team based on statistical data.

 ## Results ALL-NBA